escobarana/streaming_monitoring_system/model/README.md

 ### 📈Data augmentation

-> Our target variable has 2 values either 0 or 1
+> Our target variable has 2 values either 0 or 1.
-With 1 being "no technical intervention needed" and 0 being "Technical intervention needed Since the computer will not be able to send data when it is down, the rows of 0 are invented by us.
-In fact we took edge values and generated around them
+With 1 being `stressed` and 0 being `not stressed`.
+Since the computer will not be able to send data when it is down, the rows of 0 are invented by us.
+In fact we took edge values and generated around them.

 ### 📈 Model training